-If you cannot pay the full amount shown on line 45 when you file, you may ask to make monthly installment payments.
-To make this request, complete Arizona Form 140-IA and mail the completed form to the address on the Form 140-IA.
+If you cannot pay the full amount shown on line 46 when you file, you may request to make monthly installment payments.
+Complete Arizona Form 140-IA and mail the completed form to the address on the Form 140-IA.
 Do not mail Form 140-IA with your income tax return.
 You may obtain Arizona Form 140-IA from our website at www.azdor.gov.

-If you cannot pay the full amount shown on line 45, you will be charged interest and may be charged a late payment penalty on the tax not paid by April 18, 2017.
+If you cannot pay the full amount shown on line 46, you will be charged interest and may be charged a late payment penalty on the tax not paid by April 15, 2019.
 To limit the interest and penalty charges, pay as much of the tax as possible when you file.